Love Unalloyed for Love Incarnate (2006)

 He that saith he abideth in him, ought himself also to walk, even as he walked.
 (1 John 2: 2-6)

 Saint John, the virginal Apostle, was unspotted by the world.
 Saint John wrote in such eloquent terms of the Incarnation of Word as Man.
-He wrote of Our Lord's telling Nicodemus that a born cannot be born again except by water and the Holy Ghost.
-He recorded Our Lord's washing of the feet of the Apostles at the Last Supper, symbolic of the dirt we gather on ourselves by means of surrendering to the elements of the world, the flesh, and the devil.
-It is thus quite appropriate that he, who recounted Our Lord's words in the Last Discourse of how the world would hate His disciples as much as it hated Him, would write the following words under the inspiration of the Holy Ghost in his first Epistle:
+He wrote of Our Blessed Lord and Saviour Jesus Christ's telling Nicodemus that a born cannot be born again except by water and the Holy Ghost.
+He recorded Our Blessed Lord and Saviour Jesus Christ's washing of the feet of the Apostles at the Last Supper, symbolic of the dirt we gather on ourselves by means of surrendering to the elements of the world, the flesh, and the devil.
+It is thus quite appropriate that he, who recounted Our Blessed Lord and Saviour Jesus Christ's words in the Last Discourse of how the world would hate His disciples as much as it hated Him, would write the following words under the inspiration of the Holy Ghost in his first Epistle:

 Love not the world, nor the things which are in the world.
 If any man love the world, the charity of the Father is not in him.
 For all that is in the world, is the concupiscence of the flesh, and the concupiscence of the eyes, and the pride of life, which is not of the Father, but is of the world.
 And the world passeth away, and the concupiscence thereof; but he that doth the will of God, abideth for ever.
 (1 John 2:15-17)